 Copper Alloy Nets Produce Healthier Fish

-Copper’s antifouling properties are just as relevant today, for example, to prevent blocking of water intake pipes for power plants by zebra mussels and to increase yields for aquaculture.
+Copper’s low susceptibility to marine organism attachment is as relevant today, for example, to prevent blocking of water intake pipes for power plants by zebra mussels and to increase yields for aquaculture.

-Copper alloys inherently resist biofouling, without any special treatments or additions.
+Copper alloys inherently resist such attachment, without any special treatments or additions.
 Many polymer nets are treated with biocides to give this effect, however the chemicals are typically depleted within 13–32 weeks; after which time they need to be removed for cleaning regularly.

 Cleaner nets mean faster flowing water with higher oxygen levels, which leads to lower levels of parasites and pathogens.
 The result is healthier fish that grow faster and need fewer antiobiotics.